HimanshuSingh-966/WardWatchSystem/DEVELOPER_GUIDE.md

 # Ward Watch - Frontend & Backend Communication Guide

 ## Overview
 Ward Watch is a full-stack web application built with React (frontend) and Express (backend).
-This guide explains how the frontend and backend communicate.
+The application follows a **schema-first** approach where all data models are defined in `shared/schema.ts` using Zod, ensuring type safety and validation across the entire stack.

 ## Architecture